 - i) TGP must complete, within six (6) months of the grant of this special permit, a depth of cover survey for the special permit segment. - ii) TGP must implement additional safety measures for any pipe in a special permit segment that does not meet 49 CFR 192.327(a) for a Class 1 location where there is a reduced depth of cover.
+A special permit segment with depth of cover less than 24-inches must be either lowered, have additional soil cover added, or have a concrete pad installed unless it is in consolidated rock.

+57 TGP must designate the pipeline controller or the appropriate operator emergency response coordinator in its operating procedures and train the designated individual for coordinating with emergency responders.

-A special permit segment with depth of cover less than 24-inches must be either lowered, have additional soil cover added, or have a concrete pad installed unless it is in consolidated rock. - iii) For TGP to use other remedial measures for depth of cover requirements that are based upon the threat, such as increased pipeline patrols or additional line markers, TGP must submit these procedures to the Director, PHMSA Southern Region, for a "no objection" letter prior to usage.
+- iii) For TGP to use other remedial measures for depth of cover requirements that are based upon the threat, such as increased pipeline patrols or additional line markers, TGP must submit these procedures to the Director, PHMSA Southern Region, for a "no objection" letter prior to usage.
 The Director, PHMSA Southern Region, must respond to TGP's submittal letter within 90 days.
-The Director, PHMSA Southern Region, may provide a decision, request for additional information, or notify TGP of PHMSA's need for additional time to provide a decision.

-56 TGP must designate the pipeline controller or the appropriate operator emergency response coordinator in its operating procedures and train the designated individual for coordinating with emergency responders.

-- c) Data Integration: TGP must develop and maintain data integration57 in accordance with 49 CFR 192.917, of all special permit condition findings and remediation in a special permit segment and special permit inspection area.
-Data integration must be completed at least once each calendar year, with intervals not to exceed 15 months. - i) Data integration must include the following information: (1) Pipe diameter, wall thickness, grade, and seam type; (2) pipe coating; (3) MAOP; (4) class location, including boundaries on aerial photography; (5) HCAs, including boundaries on aerial photography; (6) hydrostatic test pressure, including any known test failures; (7) casings; (8) any in-service ruptures or leaks; (9) ILI survey results, including HR-MFL, HR-geometry/caliper, or deformation tools; (10) the most recent CIS results; (11) depth-of-cover surveys; (12) rectifier readings for the past five (5) years; (13) CP test point survey readings for the past five (5) years; (14) AC/DC interference surveys; (15) pipe coating surveys; (16) pipe coating and anomaly evaluations from pipe excavations; (17) SCC excavations and findings; and (18) pipe exposures from encroachments.58 Structures must be validated each calendar year by obtaining new aerial imagery or by ground patrol in accordance with Condition 13(h). - ii) If requested by PHMSA, TGP must complete and submit data integration documentation and drawings, with four (4) years of prior data, beginning with the 2nd annual report of this modified special permit. - iii) TGP must maintain data integration as a composite of all applicable data elements in a comparable data viewer. - d) Pipe Properties Testing: If the pipe does not meet Condition 16(b), TGP must test the pipe in a special permit segment as follows: 59
+The Director, PHMSA Southern Region, may provide a decision, request for additional information, or notify TGP of PHMSA's need for additional time to provide a decision. - c) Data Integration: TGP must develop and maintain data integration58 in accordance with 49 CFR 192.917, of all special permit condition findings and remediation in a special permit segment and special permit inspection area.
+Data integration must be completed at least once each calendar year, with intervals not to exceed 15 months. - i) Data integration must include the following information: (1) Pipe diameter, wall thickness, grade, and seam type; (2) pipe coating; (3) MAOP; (4) class location, including boundaries on aerial photography; (5) HCAs, including boundaries on aerial photography; (6) hydrostatic test pressure, including any known test failures; (7) casings; (8) any in-service ruptures or leaks; (9) ILI survey results, including HR-MFL, HR-geometry/caliper, or deformation tools; (10) the most recent CIS results; (11) depth-of-cover surveys; (12) rectifier readings for the past five (5) years; (13) CP test point survey readings for the past five (5) years; (14) AC/DC interference surveys; (15) pipe coating surveys; (16) pipe coating and anomaly evaluations from pipe excavations; (17) SCC excavations and findings; and (18) pipe exposures from encroachments.59 Structures must be validated each calendar year by obtaining new aerial imagery or by ground patrol in accordance with Condition 13(h). - ii) If requested by PHMSA, TGP must complete and submit data integration documentation and drawings, with four (4) years of prior data, beginning with the 2nd annual report of this modified special permit.

-57 Data integration is defined as the gathering of relevant pipeline attributes, operational, maintenance, environmental, and integrity information and integrating this information together to assess threats to the pipeline and to use this information to conduct assessments and remediation for those threats.
+58 Data integration is defined as the gathering of relevant pipeline attributes, operational, maintenance, environmental, and integrity information and integrating this information together to assess threats to the pipeline and to use this information to conduct assessments and remediation for those threats.

-58 Hydrostatic test failures, in-service ruptures, rectifier readings, CP test point survey readings, AC/DC interference surveys, pipe coating surveys, pipe coating and anomaly evaluations from pipe excavations, SCC excavations and findings, and pipe exposures from encroachments must be maintained for data integration into a comparable data viewer.
+59 Hydrostatic test failures, in-service ruptures, rectifier readings, CP test point survey readings, AC/DC interference surveys, pipe coating surveys, pipe coating and anomaly evaluations from pipe excavations, SCC excavations and findings, and pipe exposures from encroachments must be maintained for data integration into a comparable data viewer.
 These data elements may not be on a drawing.